 I explained that our meeting was convenient since I had been intending to email him to try to set up a time to meet to ask him my question, "Why are you not Catholic?"
 He said his schedule was very busy and that we should just talk right then because otherwise we probably never would.

-Over the next 45 minutes or so, he explained that (1) he believed that the Catholic Church was the fullest manifestation of God's Church on earth, (2) the Pope is our Holy Father with whom we should all be in communion, (3) as an Anglican priest he was not in perfect communion with the Pope as he should, (3) it was hope - if not mere belief - that the Anglican Church would eventually recommune with the Catholic Church.
+Over the next 45 minutes or so, he explained that (1) he believed that the Catholic Church was the fullest manifestation of God's Church on earth, (2) the Pope is our Holy Father with whom we should all be in communion, (3) as an Anglican priest he was not in perfect communion with the Pope as he should, (4) it was his hope - if not mere belief - that the Anglican Church would eventually recommune with the Catholic Church.

 My jaw dropped as I heard him speak.